Ritika-Choudhary24/Churn_predictor/README.md

 ## Usage

 1. Clone or download the repository.
-2. Place `WA_Fn-UseC_-Telco-Customer-Churn.csv` in the same directory as the notebook.
+2. Place the dataset in the same directory as the notebook.
 3. Open the notebook and run all cells top to bottom:

 ```bash